pop-arthur/sales_automation_pipeline/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
+- [ ] Q1.
+Goal: Defining the main idea and creqte a layout for the customer
+    - [ ] First customer meeting, discussion of the ideas
+    - [ ] Creating Figma layout
+    - [ ] HTML/CSS design
+- [ ] Q2.
+Goal: Earliest Testable Product
-- [ ] Add Additional Templates w/ Examples
+    - [ ] Provide a website with the first implemented functionality
-- [ ] Add "components" document to easily copy & paste sections of the readme
+    - [ ] Improve the formation of the CO
+    - [ ] Adding functionality according to customers' requests
+- [ ] Q3.
+Goal: Earliest Usable Product
+    - [ ] Test the work in real conditions
+    - [ ] Adding functionality according to customers' requests
-- [ ] Multi-language Support
+- [ ] Q4.
+Earliest Lovable Product.
-    - [ ] Chinese
+    - [ ] Coordination with the customer on final minor fixes
-    - [ ] Spanish
+    - [ ] Getting customer approval

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://gitlab.pg.innopolis.university/swp/test/-/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>